mikesmayer/rails-todo/assignment.md

 * Commit frequently

 **Setup!**
-* We've already added a basic rails app (by using `rails new` ...)  and configured it for use with postgres
+* We've already added a basic rails app (by using `rails new` ...)  and configured it for use with postgres, so you don't have to do this agian.
 * We included the nice debugging gems that Phil likes
 * Of course, run `bundle` to setup all the gems
 * To create the database, run `rake db:create`